dialex/start-testing/docs/concepts/tester-responsibilities.md

 > The rest of the time I help the team maintain a high velocity by suggestion tools and practices that expedite our work.
 >
 > — [What do testers do on a daily basis?](https://club.ministryoftesting.com/t/what-do-testers-do-on-a-daily-basis/12687)

+Issues that slow down testing are terribly important, because they allow bugs the opportunity to hide for longer and deeper.
+So report not only *bugs* in the product, but *issues* that slow down testing.

+### Information

+- uncovering (note taking, diagrams, breadcrumbs)
+- sharing (digest it, make it visual)

+### 👥 Team~~player~~ mate

+Part of your role is keeping these two groups aligned.
+First, you need to align yourself with them.

+- **Development**: Some developers think that all testers do is question their work and expose their flaws.
+On the contrary, one of the tester's goal is to help developers look good (by finding issues early) and save them debugging time (by investigating themselves).
+- **Business**: Set expectations, explaing that software development is not a precise number on an Excel sheet or Gantt chart.
+Provide the information they need to make informed decisions, and then let them make the decisions.
+The only person who should be signing off the product is its owner.

 ### 🍎 Think differently